vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 ## Interested Parties
 <!--
-If there's anyone you think should be looped in on this merge request, feel free to @mention them here.
-In particular, @mention possible reviewers as well as the maintainers of all the files you've touched.
+If there's any team or dveloper, who you think should be looped in on this merge request, feel free to @mention them here.
+In particular, @mention affected teams and possible reviewers.
 -->

 Possible reviewers:

-Other interested parties:
+Other interested parties/teams:

 <!--
 DO NOT TOUCH SECTION BELOW.
 LIST WILL BE GENERATED AUTOMATICALLY!